nakal/xmonad-conf/README.md

 ### Example

 This configuration will make 9 desktops with the given names.
-It will take `em0` as the interface to watch network load and on startup it will also start Firefox and Thunderbird.
+It will also start Firefox and Thunderbird.
 It will also set the wallpaper with the given arguments (just so you can see how to pass arguments).

 ```
 HostConfiguration {